The following software is made available in association with:

 Network Simulation Software and Exercises

-written in Matlab (TM, Mathworks Inc) (and which also runs under GNU Octave which is available for free download) is described here that illustrates the operation of
+written in Matlab (TM, Mathworks Inc) (and which also runs under GNU Octave which is available for free download; and which is also available in a version for Python) is described here that illustrates the operation of

 neuronal networks described in Brain Computations and the following books: